Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Independent observations

-The model estimates separate smooth log-cumulative baseline hazards for each stratum~$\rs$, as illustrated in Figure~\ref{fig:STRAT}, but provides an estimate of the global hazard ratio $\exp(\hat\eshiftparm) = 0.793$, indicating a reduction of the hazard in the experimental arm by 0.793 relative to the hazard in the control arm across all stratum.
+The model estimates separate smooth log-cumulative baseline hazard functions for each stratum~$\rs$, as illustrated in Figure~\ref{fig:STRAT}, but provides an estimate of the global hazard ratio $\exp(\hat\eshiftparm) = 0.796$, indicating a reduction of the hazard in the experimental arm by 0.796 relative to the hazard in the control arm across all stratum.

-Moving away from the proportional hazards assumption, we can fit a non-proportional hazards model (a location-scale version of the Cox model, Section~\ref{sec:SCOX}) using the same function. \begin{Schunk} \begin{Sinput} R> Coxph(iDFS ~ randarm | randarm, data = CAOsurv, log_first = TRUE) \end{Sinput} \end{Schunk}
+Moving away from the proportional hazards assumption, we can fit a non-proportional hazards model (a location-scale version of the Cox model, Section~\ref{sec:SCOX}) using the same function. \begin{Schunk} \begin{Sinput} R> Coxph(iDFS ~ randarm | randarm, data = CAOsurv) \end{Sinput} \end{Schunk}

 The ratio of the cumulative hazards $\nicefrac{\widehat\Hazone(\ry)}{\widehat\Haznul(\ry)}$, shown in Figure~\ref{fig:SCOX}, no longer remains proportional but varies over time.
 The curve indicates a pronounced initial reduction in cumulative hazards for the experimental arm compared to the control arm, which gradually decreases as time progresses.
 This suggests that the treatment effect is stronger in the beginning.
 The corresponding bivariate score test, which tests the null hypothesis of equal survival without assuming proportional hazards, further indicates evidence for non-equal disease-free survival times.